A Market Timing Report based on the 5-11-2018 Close, published Saturday, May 12th, 2018…

 U.S. 10 Year Treasury Note Yield (click chart to enlarge; TNX, IEF, TYX,TLT,TBF):

-Now let’s review the three market timing signals together….
+Now let’s review three key market timing signals together….

-MY SIGNAL SUMMARY for a Further U.S. Stock Market Rally with Low Inflation:
+MY SIGNAL AND TREND SUMMARY for a Further U.S. Stock Market Rally with GDP Growth and Low Inflation:

 Explanation: Note that a RED signal does not mean we should not buy.
 A GREEN signal does you cannot sell some exposure.
 It depends on what is going on in the economy and how oversold/overbought the market is at a given point whether the Bearish signal is to be sold, sold on the next bounce, etc. and whether a Bullish signal is to be bought or profits should be taken.
 YELLOW does not mean the end of the Bull or Bear.
 It means look for possible entry points within the existing trend, Bull or Bear, but preserve capital if the entry fails.
 Our strong intention is to buy low and sell high.
 By the way, I will keep showing the prior orange “Trigger lines” in the charts for now as reference points only; they have historical value for us from the post-election period.